Xallt/xallt.github.io/_posts/2023-11-9-connecting-mediapipe-cmake.md

 #### Extracting landmarks from the graph
 After the previous steps, we should basically get the app as the Mediapipe Hand Tracking example (we literally run the same function).
 However, we want to play around with the landmarks ourselves.

-Essentially, over a few commits I refactored the `RunMPPGraph()` function into a class with this interface
+Essentially, over a few commits I refactored the `RunMPPGraph()` function into a class with this interface:
 ```cpp
 class MPPGraphRunner {
 	absl::Status InitMPPGraph(std::string calculator_graph_config_file)